JohnJamesUtley/JohnJamesUtley.github.io/docs/index.md

+layout: page
-# John James Utley - CS Portfolio
+title: "John James Utley - CS Portfolio"
+permalink: /index.html

 The majority of my projects are pre-college projects and are not commented but I have recently added ReadMe files to all of them.
 If you want more information on any particular project navigate to their GitHub repository using the link.
 I mostly make video games in the Unity Game Engine using C# but some projects are made with C and other languages.